 It's an online sale that collates offers from hundreds of brands that customers can search and click through to retailers to buy.

 CHOICE managing editor Margaret Rafferty says: "It's easy to get caught up in the hype of a seemingly irresistible deal, but when it comes to any kind of sale, we recommend exercising caution and ensuring you know your rights.

-Consumers should be aware that these huge discounts will likely be only available to a very small amount of customers, and require you to be logged in during the hours of the sale to receive notifications when these deals are available (so you should be prepared to spend a significant time online waiting for the deals to pop up).
+Consumers should be aware that these huge discounts will likely only be available to a very small amount of customers, and require you to be logged in during the hours of the sale to receive notifications when these deals are available (so you should be prepared to spend a significant amount of time online waiting for the deals to pop up).

 CHOICE recommends being strategic about what you want to buy.
 If it's an item you need, make sure you've researched it first so you know which one will give you the best bang for your buck.
 Don't be tempted by unknown brands or seemingly irresistible prices.

 CHOICE has lab test results for thousands of products on our website, so use our reviews to find out which products are best for you and your budget.
-Popular products for sale in the upcoming Click Frenzy sale include food processors, TVs and electric heaters.
+Popular products in the upcoming Click Frenzy sale include food processors, TVs and electric heaters.